-27. As reported to Corporate Governance and Audit Committee in June 2020, an internal audit review of the community cohesion arrangements is ongoing but has not been concluded as resources have been diverted to the Covid-19 response.
-Initial review has not indicated any major adverse findings.
+27. As reported to Corporate Governance and Audit Committee in June 2020, a planned internal audit review of the community cohesion arrangements has been deferred for consideration in the 2020/21 plan as resources have been diverted to the Covid-19 response.